 That is, until my baby group came along.
 This group’s arrival in my life was unexpected, un-strategic, and rather unremarkable in most every way — except for the fact that it existed, and it pretty much saved me.

 Mine was a murky and diffuse loneliness.
-It didn’t matter that I saw my husband every day, I missed him deeply — we were three now, not two as we’d been since I was 19 years old, and this shift felt like a loss.
-To me, that is, not to him; he was thrilled to be a trio and wasn’t homesick for anything.
+It didn’t matter that I saw my husband every day, I missed him deeply.
+We were three now, not two as we’d been since I was 19 years old, and this shift felt like a loss.
+To me, that is, not to him.
+He was thrilled to be a trio and wasn’t homesick for anything.
 But what or who else was I longing for?
 I still had my tight-knit circle of friends who were wonderful and generous and kind and patient and would come over, platters of cookies in hand, completely working around my schedule — or whatever version of a non-schedule I had.

-Around 5 months in, a new daily ritual started to take shape where we’d hit the park post- afternoon nap.
+Around five months in, a new daily ritual started to take shape where we’d hit the park after the afternoon nap.
 It was by then fall in L.A. and the air was a little crisp, the sky a little dusky, and something about the colors and smells reminded me of New England, my original home.
 The best part about these outings was discovering that M was big enough for the baby swing at the park if I tucked a little blanket in there with her.
 You guys.
 People talk about firsts — the first smile, first steps, first word — but how come they never mention the first swing?
 The joy — both hers and mine — was immense.
 My baby, moving through air!
 A burstingness rumbled within me.
 In these moments I was blanketed in peace.

 It was around the time that I started to meet other new moms.

 Normally I loathe small-talk and avoid it at all costs.
 Chit chat is for the birds (as all non-joiners know) and going into motherhood, if there was anything I was sure of, it was that I would not become friends with people simply because they, too, were moms; that wasn’t a reason in and of itself.
 Then again, this wasn’t “normally.”
-I was thrilled to encounter these other parents, and loved hearing every detail about how things were going with them and their babies — after all, these little bobble-heads were my daughter’s colleagues.
-Our chatter was marked by… I won’t say sisterhood because there were dads, too.
+I was thrilled to encounter these other parents, and loved hearing every detail about how things were going with them — after all, their little bobble-heads were my daughter’s colleagues.
+Our chatter was marked by… I won’t say “sisterhood” because there were dads, too.
 But solidarity.
 Kindness that was real, and easy.
 Encouragement.
 I was surprised to find that I had a ton of energy for these strangers.
 Talking to them gave me energy.

 After a few weeks of impromptu park hangouts we all exchanged email addresses and formalized things ever so slightly.
 We’d gather a couple afternoons per week at the park — a loose, come-if- you-can kind of thing, which is, obviously, my kind of group.
 But I was there most days.
-OK, I was there all the days.
+Okay, I was there all the days.

 My babygroup was an impromptu, accidental creation that evolved in real time, which turns out to have been key.
 If faced with the option to join something concrete I’d most likely have done what I usually do, which is to demur.
 Even though I craved it.
 I’d have found a way to bristle at the structure, at the collective need, at my own need — and would have probably concluded sounds nice, but it’s not for me.
 But because my group grew organically, I wasn’t even aware that it was happening and that I was inside it.
 There was nothing to resist.

-It’s way easier to say no than yes, but yes keeps you in movement – and for me, that movement was away from my apartment window and into the fray.
-Yes, I’ll chat with you, yes, I’ll give you my email, yes, I’ll eat your snacks and sit on your blanket, yes, and – yes, to whatever may be next.
+It’s way easier to say no than yes, but yes keeps you in movement, and, for me, that movement was away from my apartment window and into the fray.
+Yes, I’ll chat with you, yes, I’ll give you my email, yes, I’ll eat your snacks and sit on your blanket, yes, and yes, to whatever may be next.